Sean Kuraly

-Sean Kuraly (born January 20, 1993) is an American professional ice hockey forward currently playing for the Columbus Blue Jackets of the National Hockey League (NHL).
+Sean Kuraly (born January 20, 1993) is an American professional ice hockey player who is a forward for the Boston Bruins of the National Hockey League (NHL).
 He was selected by the San Jose Sharks in the fifth round, 133rd overall, in the 2011 NHL Entry Draft.

 Playing career

 As a youth, Kuraly played in the 2005 and 2006 Quebec International Pee-Wee Hockey Tournaments with minor ice hockey teams from Ohio.
 After early years with the Tier 1 Ohio AAA Blue Jackets, Kuraly played four games in the U.S. National Development Team Program before joining the Indiana Ice of the United States Hockey League (USHL).
 After his first full rookie season with the Ice, Kuraly was selected by the San Jose Sharks in the fifth round, 133rd overall, of the 2011 NHL Entry Draft.
 During the 2011–12 season, Kuraly was fourth in the league with 70 points and 32 goals in 54 regular-season games.
 This earned him Second-Team All-USHL honors.

 After completing his USHL junior career with the Ice, Kuraly embarked on a collegiate career, in joining Miami University in Ohio.